Chehalis Western Trail: Beginnings and construction

 The rail line was used by the Weyerhaeuser company for approximately 60 years to haul timber logs into the Puget Sound region.
 The Chehalis Western Railroad operated on the line.
 A dedication and grand opening of the path was held on September 27, 1998 and at the time, consisted of a combined 150 acre spanning various ecosystems.
-The opening included the trail's long-standing 2 mi route along the Deschutes River and was not yet connected to the Yelm–Tenino Trail.
+The opening included the trail's long-standing 2 mi route along the Deschutes River and was not yet connected to the Yelm–Tenino Trail (YRT).
+(Note: The Yelm–Tenino Trail was renamed the Yelm–Rainier–Tenino Trail in 2021.)